 The shortcodes themselves sometimes come with spaces for these types of things, but there’s no explanation for any of it.

-It would be very easy to leave this plugin off the list (as we’ve left other off the list); however, it did come with a few elements that make it different.
+It would be effortless to leave this plugin off the list (as we’ve left others off the list); however, it did come with a few elements that make it different.
 And so for those elements, you may want to consider it.

-To my mind, the Shortcode Ultimate plugin was the hands down winner here.
+To my mind, the WordPress Shortcodes plugin was the hands-down winner here.
 Although some of the other plugins were very good, this plugin really goes both deep and wide with what it offers.

 That being said, there are several possibilities here, and you should be able to easily determine which one will suit your WordPress site the best.